PhilemonPhilippin/PhilemonPhilippin/README.md

 - Looking for a Software developer job in Belgium, in the surroundings of Brussels,
 - Attending the Junior Developer training at BeCode,
 - Developing functionalities for the Wix website of a non-profit association in the cultural sector,
-- Studying for Harvard CS50’s Introduction to Computer Science certification,
+- Studying for Harvard CS50’s Introduction to Computer Science certification.
-- Studying for freeCodeCamp's Responsive Web Design certification,
-- Studying programming in general via LeetCode as well as via modest personal projects.

 Projects
 ===============